microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 resources:        # types: pipelines | builds | repositories | containers | packages
   builds:
   - build: string   # identifier for the build resource
-    type: enum   # the type of your build service like jenkins, circleCI etc.
+    type: enum   # the type of your build service like Jenkins, circleCI etc.
     connection: string   # service connection for your build service.
     source: string   # source definition of the build
     version: string   # the build number to pick the artifact, defaults to Latest successful build
     branch: string   # branch to pick the artifact; defaults to master branch
     tag: string  # picks the artifacts from the build with given tag.
+    trigger:   # enables triggers for this resource, optional; Defaults to no triggers.
+      branches:  # branch conditions to filter the events, optional; Defaults to all branches.
+        include: [ string ]  # branches to consider the trigger events, optional; Defaults to all branches.
+        exclude: [ string ]  # branches to discard the trigger events, optional; Defaults to none.
 ```

+The source specific properties like version, branch, tag etc. and the trigger definition can change based on the type of `build` resource.
+The above schema is for Jenkins.

 ### Examples